MrMiniou/ICS4U_2021-2022/ICS4U/Days 08-09/Note 4 - Recursion.md

 In math, a **recursive function** is a discrete function whose definition includes the function itself.
 It requires at least one base case (which determines the edge of the domain).

-In computer science, a **recursive method** is a method that calls itself within the body of the method.
+In computer science, a **recursive function** is a function that calls itself within the body of the function.
 The base case(s) determine(s) when the method stops running.

 > For fun:
 >